 The Ryzen 5 2600 makes a lot of sense for entry-level builds looking to take advantage of its cheaper price as the processor still holds up in modern gaming pretty well.
 Sure, we wouldn’t recommend it if you are looking for the highest framerate possible in your favorite eSports title, but for casual gaming with a mid-range graphics card, the Ryzen 5 2600 is more than enough.
 It also gets your foot in the door to AMD’s amazing AM4 platform which offers direct upgradability even to CPUs like the new Ryzen 5000 series.

 All in all, the Ryzen 5 2600 is still a solid option for a budget gaming machine since it offers great value for the money even three years after its release.
-It might not provide the highest FPS number, but it is a versatile and robust CPU that maximizes your bang-for-the-buck.
+It may not be the best budget gaming CPU in 2021, but it is a versatile and robust CPU that maximizes your bang-for-the-buck.

 When buying a CPU, there are several factors that one should consider, especially in 2021.
 Intel and AMD have been the undisputed competitors in the CPU space for the last few years, particularly after the advent of AMD’s Ryzen lineup.
 For budget-oriented consumers and gamers, there are a host of options on the market that make a lot of sense, but you must be cautious about the following factors before making your final purchase decision.

 The first factor is pretty obvious but still, it has a major impact on your CPU choice.
 The platform that you choose will basically dictate what CPUs you can and cannot pair with your motherboard.
 For Intel, the latest motherboard chipsets include the Z590 motherboards, the B560 motherboards, and so on.
 For AMD, the latest chipset is still the X570 chipset, followed by the B550 motherboards and the B450 motherboards.
 Be sure to check the compatibility of your targeted CPU beforehand so you don’t run into any problems down the line.